crindlisbacher/poole/index.md

 Hi!
 I'm a reporter and occasional researcher who writes about finance, labor, and education.
 My reporting has exposed congressional conflicts of interest and gotten students out of predatory debt.
 I love stories that have interesting legal or financial documents, as well as stories that involve public records.
 Please reach out if there's something I should be writing about: I protect the anonymity of my sources.

+I also conduct research for various organizations, such as tech companies, investors, and think tanks.
+Don't hesitate to reach out if you want to work with me.

 ## Contact Me

 * Twitter: [@brokenimageheap](https://twitter.com/brokenimageheap)